 Talking to a family member or teacher about your thoughts and feelings can be difficult or embarrassing, which is why it’s often helpful to speak to somebody independent.
+Its always a benefit when you talk to someone that is away from home and school life, it can take away a lot of pressure.
 My counselling services for children and teenagers offer a chance for you to feel supported as you talk, without being judged.

 Your first session is a chance for us to get to know each other, and for you to decide whether you want to proceed with counselling.
 Being able to commit to a series of sessions – normally at least six – is a crucial part of effective therapy, so you should be prepared to attend regularly.
 In the sessions you can express yourself through talking, play, art or other ways – whatever feels comfortable.